-A valid passport with at least 6 months of validity remaining is required.
+A valid passport is required for entry with one available page for entry stamps.
 No Visas are required for U.S. and Canadian citizens.
 Check the entry and exit requirements here.

-Vaccinations are not required for entering the Caribbean if you’re coming from the U.S., Britain, or Canada.
-Please check with your doctor or visit the Center for Disease Control’s web site here for more information.
+Vaccinations are not required for entering the Cayman Islands if you're coming from the U.S., Britain, or Canada.
+Please check with your doctor or visit the Center for Disease Control's web site here for more information.

 Culture and Customs

 Electrical current is 110 volts AC, 60Hz.
 American style two-pin plugs are standard and adapters aren't needed for U.S. and Canadian appliances.